 Over the past decade, organizations of all sizes have spent billions with the goal of improving their capacity to gather data from various sources, rationalize it and extract business value from it.
 In light of this massive investment, it’s truly surprising that only 26.5% of organizations believe they have achieved the vision of becoming a data-driven company.

 Why is this?

 For starters, the systems in which new data is being collected are, for the most part, stand-alone operations.
-Yes, your ERP system might be integrated to some extent with your CRM system, but each was initially designed to function as an independent system with security-related restrictions and strict limits on operational impact.
+Yes, your ERP architecture system might be integrated to some extent with your CRM system, but each was initially designed to function as an independent system with security-related restrictions and strict limits on operational impact.
 To put it in slightly different terms, those two systems were essentially designed to be data silos — each with its own database, its own data model, and its own set of business rules.